-Most medical services provided to children under South Dakota Medicaid are accessed through a primary care case management managed care system approved for Medicaid under a 1915(b) waiver.
+Most medical services provided to children under South Dakota Medicaid are accessed through a primary care case management managed care system.
 South Dakota will request the managed care waiver be incorporated into its Medicaid and SCHIP state plans.
 Children eligible for services under SCHIP will also be required to participate in the primary care case management system (PCCM).
 Under this program, a primary care physician (PCP) provides primary care services.
 Specialty services within the scope of the managed care program require a referral from the PCP.
 Emergency services, family planning services, and non-medical services (dental, chiropractic, optometry, podiatry, immunization and transportation), are exempt from all PCCM requirements.
 Non-waiver services are accessed directly by recipients.
 All services are reimbursed on a fee for service basis.
 There is no cost sharing for services provided to children under this plan.